Housing associations and heat network regulation

 Consumer protection

-All heat networks will be required to register with OFGEM as the new regulator and to provide OFGEM with a range of information.
+All heat networks will be required to register with Ofgem as the new regulator and to provide Ofgem with a range of information.
 Citizens Advice will become the statutory consumer protection representative.
 Both the Energy Ombudsman and the Housing Ombudsman will have a role in providing redress to consumers (depending on the type of heat network scheme).
-OFGEM will be consulting on a range of areas regarding heat network consumer protection throughout 2024 including:
+Ofgem and DESNZ are currently consulting on the details of this regulatory regime covering topics such as:

 • Consumer vulnerability